Facelift & Neck Lift in Anchorage

 At some point, you may start to notice your face looking older than you feel inside.
 With age, wrinkles and fine lines develop around the mouth, jowls add bulk to the lower face, and loose neck skin forms a “turkey wattle.”
 While nonsurgical treatments can minimize early signs of aging, people in their 40s, 50s, and 60s often choose to get facelift and neck lift surgery at our Anchorage, Alaska, practice for these more advanced signs of aging.
-Our plastic surgeons personalize each facelift procedure to help women and men from the Kenai Peninsula and Wasilla, Palmer, and other Mat-Su Valley communities look naturally rejuvenated.
+We will personalize each facelift procedure to help women and men look naturally rejuvenated.

 To schedule an appointment, please call (907) 563-2002 today.